Records and Information

-Name and address changes can be processed in-person at the Registration and Records Office of either CFCC campus.
+Name and address changes can be processed in-person at the Records and Registration (Registrar’s) Office of either CFCC campus.
 Name change requests must be documented by two forms of identification with the new name on it, a valid driver’s license and social security card are required.
 Your signed request, including name change documentation, if applicable, can be mailed or faxed.

 Satisfactory Progress Standards

 Each student is expected to make satisfactory progress toward obtaining the degree or diploma he/she has declared.
 The cumulative grade point average is reviewed at the end of each semester to determine whether the student has made the expected progress.
 The minimum cumulative GPA for remaining in good standing is a 2.00.

 Academic Warning, Probation and Suspension

 Students whose cumulative grade point averages fall below 2.0 for any given semester will be placed on academic warning for the following semester.
 The notice of the warning will be sent to the students and their advisors.
 Students will be encouraged to see their advisors within the first ten days of the following semester.